 If you go with a multi-monitor setup, through-the-desk mounts are usually the best option as they are the most capable of handling all that weight.
 Quadruple-monitor configurations are common with through-the-desk mounts, allowing you to fully minimize workplace clutter.
 Wall mounts are usually the worst with handling multiple monitors, often leading to problems with any configuration requiring more than two standard monitors.
 For more monitor mounting tips, check out our simple step-by-step guide on how to mount your monitor.

 You should also keep in mind any wires and cables running to your monitors.
 Dangling cords can look bad and potentially present some safety issues.
-Many monitor mounts feature built-in cord management systems, but you may otherwise need to use a cord concealing kit or find another means of organizing your computer wires.
+Many monitor arms and mounts feature built-in cord management systems, but you may otherwise need to use a cord concealing kit or find another means of organizing your computer wires.

 A smaller office space naturally means that you probably won’t be able to fit a large wood desk with numerous drawers and cupboards in it, but you can be thoughtful about your furniture in general.
 You may be hanging onto some pieces that aren’t functional or rarely see any use.

 For example, if your job requires frequent consultations and in-person meetings with clients, visitors’ chairs make perfect sense.
 However, if your work does not necessitate regular face-to-face meetings, those chairs are likely just taking up precious space.
 Get rid of the guest chairs or consider wooden folding chairs that can be easily brought out and stored away as needed.

 Similarly, consider the furniture arrangement in your workstation.
 If you have a large, L-shaped desk, think about how much you actually need the side section.
 There are other more economic options for storage.
 If you can unscrew or otherwise remove that side portion, you could free up a ton of space.Alternatively, you can push a large L-shaped desk into a corner to make the most use of the limited square footage of a small home office.